-Arguably, the whole idea of acquiring backyard chickens for eggs is based on an individual’s personality and other underlying factors as those highlighted at the beginning of this discussion.
+Arguably, the idea of acquiring backyard chickens for eggs is based on an individual’s personality and other underlying factors, as highlighted at the beginning of this discussion.

-For instance, you may have a flock that is somewhat varied in terms of different breeds while your neighbors could be raising a specific breed for reasons known best to them.
+For instance, you may have a somewhat varied flock in terms of different breeds, while your neighbors could be raising a specific breed for reasons known best to them.